6 Financial Terms Every 20-Something Should Know

 5. Asset allocation

-Those who end up with a 401(k) at work or open their own individual retirement account (IRA) will need to contend with something called asset allocation.
+Those who end up with a 401(k) at work or open their own individual retirement account (IRA) must contend with asset allocation.
 This term simply means deciding how best to invest the money you put in the account.

 6. FICA